Gilgit Airport: Structure

-Because of its short runway located at the edge of a slope, even Boeing 737s and similar-sized jet aircraft cannot operate at Gilgit Airport.
-Pakistan International Airlines operates ATR 42 aircraft on the Gilgit-Islamabad route.
+Because of the location of the runway in the Gilgit valley, larger aircraft can not operate at the airport.
+The airport has a 5,400ft long runway 07/25 but it is not aligned with the length of the valley that makes it hard for take offs or landings from both sides.
+Very rarely aircraft land or take from the CAA park side of the runway.
+Pakistan International Airlines currently operates ATR 42 aircraft on the Gilgit-Islamabad route.
 In the past, Fokker F-27 Friendships were used.
 Other aircraft that operate at the airport include the military Lockheed C-130 Hercules.
+In the event of a diversion or aborted landing due to bad weather, inbound aircraft typically return to Islamabad, so care must be taken to carry enough fuel for the round trip.

 A new terminal was constructed in 2014 and inaugurated by Prime Minister Nawaz Sharif.

-The airport was planned to be twice as extensive, but waterlogged ground led to half the land being instead used for a public park, CAA Park or City Park Gilgit.
+The airport was planned to be twice as extensive, but waterlogged ground led to half the allocated land being used for a public park, CAA Park or City Park Gilgit.

+Airport history

+Gilgit historically received aircraft before partition of the Indian subcontinent.
+Even today almost the same route is used by the pilots to reach Gilgit airport.
+Weather condition and good visibility is a must for Gilgit-Islamabad flight operations.

+The airport was originally constructed in 1949, It was later upgraded in 1958 with pavement.

 Airlines and destinations

-Due to the small size of the airport planes like ATR-42 and C-130 are able to safely land on this airport.
+Due to the small size of the airport, smaller aircraft mostly turboprops like ATR-42 and C-130 are able to safely land and take off from this airport.
 Flights are scheduled mostly from Islamabad.
-However in 2022, PIA started flights from Karachi and Lahore through a stopover at Islamabad.
+However, in 2022, PIA started flights from Karachi and Lahore through a stopover at Islamabad.